UWrc/uwrc.github.io/docs/hyak101/python/slurm-forward.md

 This script may take a little hacking on your part: while the Bash portion should work regardless of your operating system, there are too many versions of `sed` to make this work for everyone.
-You can download the script [here](https://hyak.uw.edu/files/hyak101/python/set-hyak-node.sh), and we'll walk through it afterwards:
+[**You can download the script by clicking here**](https://hyak.uw.edu/files/hyak101/python/set-hyak-node.sh), and we'll walk through it afterwards:

 ```bash title="set-hyak-node.sh"
 #!/bin/bash